-1 5.2 Experimental results and discussion
+5.2 Experimental results and discussion

-2 Table 3 lists the results of 50 evaluation cases solved by the proposed method using the case 3 base presented in the previous section.
-For six evaluation cases, the proposed method arrived 4 at the CA threshold result same as that originally recorded in the evaluation case.
-The counts 5 of evaluation cases which got shorter and longer drainage networks (i.e., larger and smaller 6 CA threshold respectively) from the proposed method are 16 and 28, respectively.
-The 7 similarities between every evaluation case and its most similar case as reasoned by the 8 proposed method were found in this experiment to lie within a value range from 0.47 to 0.9.
-A 9 larger overall similarity value from the proposed method often corresponds to a smaller 10 relative deviation of river density (E) (Table 3).
-Note that the higher the similarity, the lower 11 is the uncertainty of the result from the proposed method.
-This shows that the proposed 12 method performs reasonablely.
+Table 3 lists the results of 50 evaluation cases solved by the proposed method using the case base presented in the previous section.
+For six evaluation cases, the proposed method arrived at the CA threshold result same as that originally recorded in the evaluation case.
+The counts of evaluation cases which got shorter and longer drainage networks (i.e., larger and smaller CA threshold, respectively) from the proposed method are 16 and 28, respectively.
+The similarities between every evaluation case and its most similar case as reasoned by the proposed method were found in this experiment to lie within a value range from 0.47 to 0.9.
+A larger overall similarity value from the proposed method often corresponds to a smaller relative deviation of river density (E) (Table 3).
+Note that the higher the similarity, the lower the uncertainty of the result is from the proposed method.
+This shows that the proposed method performs reasonably.

-Table 4 summarizes the distribution of the similarity results of the evaluation cases from the 13 proposed method among the deviation levels of the drainage network results using the solved 14 15 CA thresholds.
-The counts of evaluation results with $E \in [0,0.1]$, $E \in (0.1,0.25]$, $E \in (0.25,0.5]$, and $E \in (0.5, +\infty)$ are 26, 16, 3, and 5 respectively (Table 4).
-For most of the evaluation cases, 16 17 the results from the proposed method are with lower deviation level of E, which means that 18 the proposed method performs effectively.
-All solution cases with higher similarity (above 0.7) 19 to the evaluation cases produced drainage network results with smaller E values, whereas 20 solution cases with lower similarity (below 0.7) often produced the drainage network results 21 with larger E values.
-This shows the effectiveness with which similarity reflects uncertainty in 22 the proposed method.
+Table 4 summarizes the distribution of the similarity results of the evaluation cases from the proposed method among the deviation levels of the drainage network results using the solved CA thresholds.
+The counts of evaluation results with $E \in [0, 0.1)$ , $E \in [0.1, 0.25)$ , $E \in [0.25, 0.5)$ , and $E \in [0.5, +\infty)$ are 26, 16, 3, and 5, respectively (Table 4).
+For most of the evaluation cases, the results from the proposed method are with lower deviation level of E, which means that the proposed method performs effectively.
+All solution cases with higher similarity (above 0.7) to the evaluation cases produced drainage network results with smaller E values, whereas solution cases with lower similarity (below 0.7) often produced the drainage network results with larger E values.
+This shows the effectiveness with which similarity reflects uncertainty in the proposed method.

-Taking the results on two evaluation cases, Godavari [1053] (the "[1053]" means that the 23 original CA threshold recorded in the Godavari case was 1053 km2) and Burdekin [502] 24 ("[502]" defined similarly) as examples, their most similar cases in the case base as reasoned 25 by the proposed method were KrishnaRiver [908.08] and MahanadiRiver [891] respectively 26 27 (Table 3).
-The CA threshold values from the solution of the most similar cases (908.08 km^2 and 891 km2) were applied respectively to the Godavari and Burdekin evaluation cases.
-The 28 extracted drainage networks are with close spatial distribution as those extracted with the 29 original CA thresholds of the evaluation cases (Fig. 5).
-Their values of relative deviation of 30 31 river density are smaller (i.e., 0.07 and 0.24 respectively).
+Taking the results of two evaluation cases, Godavari (1053) (the "(1053)" means that the original CA threshold recorded in the Godavari case was $1053 \text{ km}^2$ ) and Burdekin (502) ("(502)" defined similarly) as examples, their most similar cases in the case base as reasoned by the proposed method were KrishnaRiver (908.08) and MahanadiRiver (891), respectively (Table 3).
+The CA threshold values from the solution of the most similar cases (908.08 and 891 km) were applied, respectively, to the Godavari and Burdekin evaluation cases.
+The extracted drainage networks are with close spatial distribution as those extracted with the original CA thresholds of the evaluation cases (Fig. 4).
+Their values of relative deviation of river density are smaller (i.e., 0.07 and 0.24, respectively).